- Home Page

 These are the primary factors used to determine eligibility for this program.
 Eligibility will be determined by Child Care Assistance Program staff when the applicant has submitted an application, completed an intake interview and provided requested verification.

 You may pick up an application at the Delta County Human Services office located at 320 W. 5th St., in Delta.
-You may also download a copy of the application.
+You may also download the application from the Colorado CCCAP web page.

 If you are requesting child care while you attend school, you will need to provide an enrollment verification letter that includes your start and end date, the program you are enrolled in, the length of time it will take to complete the program, student status, print-out of daily class schedule, and expected date of graduation.
 We can help you with child care while you are in school, providing you can complete your program and earn your degree or professional license/vocational certificate within two years of the date of your CCCAP application.

 Assistance for child care does not apply for anyone who is working on a Masters degree or above.
 If you are a teen parent under the age of 21 and in high school or in training to earn a GED, you can receive assistance until you complete your high school/GED education or you reach the age of 22.
 If you are over the age of 21, we can help you with child care while you work on your GED, Basic Adult Education and ESL for up to 12 months.

 Before your appointment to apply, it is recommended that you begin looking for a child care provider.
 There are two types of providers:

 - -Qualified Providers